jojobear2020/UFO_Sightings/README.md

 As a hint how to enter information, we provided placeholders in each category

-‘<label for="city">Enter a City</label>
+'<label for="city">Enter a City</label>
- <input type="text" placeholder="roswell" id="city" class="form-control"/>’
+ <input type="text" placeholder="roswell" id="city" class="form-control"/>'

-Once we enter search request in at least one field and click ‘enter’, we can see filtered results by that criteria
+Once we enter search request in at least one field and click 'enter', we can see filtered results by that criteria

 ![search_by_state_or](https://github.com/jojobear2020/UFO_Sightings/blob/main/static/images/filter_search_state_or.PNG)